manucho007/LicenseCommons/README.md

 # LicenseCommons
-Common library for License Generator and License Validator How to build: ./gradlew build
+Common library for License Generator and License Validator <br />
+How to build: ./gradlew build